- National Photographic Adventures

 They can offer such a wide range of learning opportunities because they have award-winning, internationally recognized photographers leading each course.
 That means that you not only get the chance to learn more about photography and improve your skills, but you also get to learn from professionals that are at the top of their game.

-Led by Mark Comon and Simba Marara, this premier safari will take you into the heart of Africa where you’ll be able to photograph the incredible diversity of wildlife and see spectacular landscapes in a National Geographic-style outing.
+Led by Mark Comon and Simba Marara, this premier safari will take you into the heart of Tanzania where you’ll be able to photograph the incredible diversity of wildlife and see spectacular landscapes in a National Geographic-style outing.

 As any top-flight tour should, the African Photo Safari includes deluxe accommodations, incredible meals, and local transportation.
-That includes riding in customized safari vehicles with a maximum of three photographers in each one, that way you have all the room you need to capture the shots you want.

 This tour coincides with the Great Migration, so there will be no lack of jaw-dropping wildlife sightings while on the trip.
 Combined with the opportunity to learn about the rich history and culture of the area, as well as meeting locals and learning about their customs, this is truly a can’t-miss chance to travel to one of the world’s most incredible places!